To Rev. Kate Stevens:

 You have said nothing.

-On Trinity Church and the Music Video The April 2024 Trinity Church newsletter identifies Brook Batteau as the church secretary and Rev. Kate Stevens as pastor.
+The April 2024 Trinity Church newsletter identifies Brook Batteau as the church secretary and you as pastor.
 This is a matter of documented public record in the church's own published materials.

-Following his April 7, 2026 criminal arraignment — after entering a plea of not guilty to Assault and Battery charges for his role in a sidewalk beating that sent me into documented atrial fibrillation requiring emergency medical intervention — Brook Batteau filmed a music video at Trinity Church.
+Following his April 7, 2026 criminal arraignment — after entering a plea of not guilty to Assault and Battery charges for his role in a sidewalk beating that sent me into documented atrial fibrillation — Brook Batteau filmed a music video at Trinity Church.
 The stained glass windows of the sanctuary served as the visual backdrop.

 I am not saying the church endorsed the assault.
 I am not saying the clergy approved the video with knowledge of its full context.
-I am saying that a man who is criminally arraigned for participating in a documented beating used the visual authority of a house of worship as a backdrop for his public presentation in the weeks following that arraignment.
-And I am saying that Trinity Church has not responded to communication about any of it.
+I am saying that a man criminally arraigned for participating in a documented beating used the visual authority of a house of worship as a backdrop for his public presentation in the weeks following that arraignment.
+Trinity Church has not responded to communication about any of it.

 In the behavioral framework I developed from this experience — the Cold Cruel Sidestep — this is called Distributed Maintenance: the phase in which bystander institutions quietly sustain the inverted narrative after the active actors have stepped away from direct accountability.
 It does not require coordination.
 It requires only the path of least resistance.
 The music video gets filmed.
 The newsletter gets published.
 The email goes unanswered.
 The narrative holds.